github/docs/data/learning-tracks/README.md

     One, and only one, learning track in this YAML must be designated as a "featured" learning track via `featured_track: true`, which will set it to appear at the top of the product sublanding page.
 Schema validation will fail if this property is missing.

-Versioning for learning tracks happens at page render time.
+Versioning for learning tracks is processed at page render time.
 The code lives in [`lib/learning-tracks.js`](lib/learning-tracks.js), which is called by `page.render()`.
 The processed learning tracks are then rendered by `layouts/product-sublanding.html`.

 The schema for validating the learning track YAML lives in [`tests/helpers/schemas/learning-tracks-schema.js`](tests/helpers/schemas/learning-tracks-schema.js) and is exercised by [`tests/content/lint-files.js`](tests/content/lint-files.js).